k4rr0ws/degenfarm/index.md

 ## TheDegen.farm

 TheDegen.farm is a farming project launched on Avalanche from the Run It Back community.
 The vision of this project was to bring a high APR farming experience to compliment the current meme culture movement.
+Giving users the opportunity to participate and earn GAINS tokens for staking their favorite meme tokens.

 ## How Farming Works